danish-farhan07/c-programs/README.md

 This repository contains a collection of small C programs designed to demonstrate basic programming concepts.
 Each program is self-contained and easy to understand, making it perfect for beginners or as a reference for learning C programming.

 ---
+## About the Repository

+This repository contains a curated set of small C programs, ranging from basic examples to practical problem-solving scenarios.
+It is perfect for:
+- Beginners learning C programming.
+- Students revising core concepts.
+- Developers looking for reference implementations of simple algorithms.

+---

+## Key Features
+- 🖥️ **Language**: C Programming
+- 📚 **Includes**: Variable handling, conditional logic, input/output, and more.
+- 💻 **Tools**: Compatible with GCC, Turbo C++, Dev-C++, and VS Code.
+- 🎯 **Purpose**: Learn, explore, and understand fundamental concepts in C programming.
+- 🔗 **Easy to Use**: Download, compile, and run with step-by-step instructions.

+---

 ## Table of Contents
 1. [Program 1: Display Variables](#program-1-display-variables)